harshasbhat/harshasbhat.github.io/pages/index.md

 	<br> <br>
 	I work mainly at the interface between Earthquake Physics and Solid Mechanics making occasional excursions into Rock Mechanics, Tectonics and Seismology.
 	<br> <br>
-	I obtained my B. E. in Civil Engineering from the National Institute of Technology Karnataka, India my Ph.
-D. from Harvard University, followed by postdoctoral work at Caltech and the University of Southern California.
+	I obtained my B. E. in Civil Engineering from the National Institute of Technology Karnataka, India followed by a Ph.
+D. from Harvard University and then I did postdoctoral work at Caltech and the University of Southern California.
 	<br><br>

 		<a href="http://scholar.google.com/citations?user=ZHskR34AAAAJ&hl=en&oi=ao"><i class="ai ai-google-scholar-square ai-3x"></i></a>